The CRED (Commission on Race and Ethnic Disparities) published its Race report on 31 March 2021.

 What our evidence shows

 Over the years, the BMA has built a wealth of evidence and knowledge on the significant impact that racial disparity can have on health outcomes.
-For the medical profession, this translates into inequalities in treatment, experiences, and opportunities for development.
+For the medical profession, this translates into inequalities in treatment, experiences, and development.

 In our original submission to the Commission, we focused on the main topical issues affecting the medical profession:

 A 2018 BMA survey found that despite the growing numbers of black, Asian and minority ethnic doctors, 45% of them didn't feel there was respect for diversity nor a culture of inclusion in their main place of work.

 The Race report celebrates the contribution of ethnic minority healthcare workers since the post-war period as a success story.
 However, it doesn't acknowledge how workers from some ethnic minority backgrounds continue to be overrepresented in lower pay grades and underrepresented in higher grade roles.